sivakumar-kailasam/cli-guides/content/addons.md

 To be safe, it's a good idea to restart the local server after installing new dependencies, and especially before trying to debug an addon that isn't working.

-The `install` command creates an entry in the app's `package.json`, and downloads the addon and its dependencies into `node_modules`.
-Some addons also create new files or make modifications when they are installed.
+The `ember install` command is similar to the `npm install` you might already be familiar with.
+It creates an entry in the app's `package.json` and downloads the addon and its dependencies into a `node_modules` directory.
+However, `ember install` does even more than `npm`.
+Some addons create new files or make modifications to your app when they are installed via `ember install`.

 ### Choosing an addon